rossta/seymour/README.md

 # Seymour

 *Activities for those that care*.
-Seymour is a library for distributing activity items to Redis-backed activity feeds in a Rails application.
+Seymour is a library for distributing activity items to Redis-backed activity feeds.
+Compatible with Rails application and other Ruby web frameworks.

 [![Build Status](https://secure.travis-ci.org/rossta/seymour.png)](http://travis-ci.org/rossta/seymour)